-Four years have passed since we last visited the post-nuclear war wasteland of the Metro series from 4A Games.
+Five years have passed since we last visited the post-nuclear war wasteland of the Metro series from 4A Games.
 But like the Dmitry Glukhovsky book trilogy that Metro 2033 and Metro: Last Light were based on, a third game is on the horizon.
 4A Games revealed Metro: Exodus, the first in the series to be properly developed for current generation consoles, at E3 2017 with an exciting gameplay trailer.
 The atmospheric tension and dire conditions that made the first two games in the series stand out was on display in full force.
 Exodus made another appearance at The Game Awards, allowing us to further unravel what to expect from the upcoming first-person shooter.
-Here’s everything we know about Metro: Exodus ahead of its 2018 launch for PlayStation 4, Xbox One, and PC.
+Alas, while the game was initially slated to debut in 2018, we’ll now have to wait until 2019.
+Here’s everything we know about Metro: Exodus ahead of its launch next year for PlayStation 4, Xbox One, and PC.

 A story of hope?